-Certain statements contained in this Management Discussion and Analysis ("MD&A") constitute forwardlooking information or forward-looking statements under applicable securities laws (collectively, "forwardlooking statements").
-These statements relate to future events or future performance, business prospects or opportunities of Emerald Health Therapeutics Inc. (the "Company").
-Forward-looking statements include, but are not limited to, statements in respect of: potential increases in the number of registered patients of Emerald Health Botanicals Inc. ("Botanicals"), the Company's wholly-owned subsidiary, and increases in the Company's sales as a result; the Company's intention to scale up production; the eventual profitability of the business of the Company; benefits received by the Company from its transactions with Emerald Health Sciences Inc. ("Sciences"), a control person of the Company, and the opportunities that such transactions will provide including loans from Sciences to the Company; the expansion of Botanicals' current production facility and the development of a new production facility; advancement of funds to the Company's joint venture in Pure Sunfarms Corp. ("Pure Sunfarms") the expectation that the Pure Sunfarms joint venture will result in large-scale, high-quality, low-cost cannabis production; the estimate that Pure Sunfarm's initial greenhouse could yield more than 75,000 kg of dried cannabis annually upon completion of full licencing and conversion; timing of such licensing and conversion and the costs thereof; use of proceeds of the Company's 2017 prospectus financings; the purchasing by Botanicals of additional strains of dried medical marihuana from another producer who is licensed (a "Licensed Producer") under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"); the expectation of the impact of the ACMPR: the launch of additional cannabis oil products and introduction of new oils; Botanicals' intention to continue to communicate with and provide education and services to medical doctors and other healthcare professionals; the continued increase of the client base and revenue as a result of the introduction of cannabis oils; the Company's and Botanicals' continued research and development of strains and products; clinical trials to be undertaken by Botanicals; the acquisition by Botanicals' of pre-approval applications from other ACMPR applicants; the expansion at Botanicals' current facility and the potential resulting increase to Botanicals' production capacity of dried product and oils; the use and funding of Botanicals research and development project related to strains of medical cannabis; and the effect that each risk factor will have on the Company.
+Forward-looking statements include, but are not limited to, statements in respect of: potential increases in the number of registered patients of Emerald Health Therapeutics Canada Inc. ("EHTC"), the Company's wholly-owned subsidiary, and increases in the Company's sales as a result; the anticipated positive gross margins of the Company's sales upon realizing expanded production capacity; the eventual profitability of the business of the Company; benefits received by the Company from its transactions with Emerald Health Sciences Inc. ("Sciences"), a control person of the Company, and the opportunities that such transactions will provide; the expectation that the Pure Sunfarms Corp. ("Pure Sunfarms") joint venture will result in large-scale, high-quality, low-cost cannabis production; the estimate that Pure Sunfarms' initial greenhouse will yield more than 75,000 kg of dried cannabis annually upon completion of full licencing and conversion; timing of such licensing and conversion and the costs thereof; anticipated expansion of a second site in Metro Vancouver, British Columbia ("Metro Vancouver"); anticipated construction costs, licensing and production capacity for the second site in Metro Vancouver; timing of production and sale of cannabis from Pure Sunfarms' facilities; the potential joint venture opportunity with DMG Blockchain Solutions Inc. ("DMG Blockchain") and the ability for such joint venture to develop a supply chain management system and e-commerce marketplace for cannabis sales; the potential joint venture opportunity with Namaste Technologies Inc. ("Namaste") and the ability of such joint venture to develop a fully integrated e-commerce platform to serve as a retail channel for the Company's patients; the expected growth of the cannabis analytical testing market; the expected growth of demand in the therapeutic and non-therapeutic adult-use cannabis market; use of proceeds of the Company's prospectus financings; the potential proceeds from the exercise of the Company's outstanding common share purchase warrants; the purchasing by EHTC of additional strains of dried cannabis from another producer who is licensed as a producer (a "Licensed Producer") under the Access to Cannabis for Medical Purposes Regulations ("ACMPR"); the introduction by the Company of new strains of cannabis oils; EHTC's intention to continue to communicate with and provide education and services to medical doctors and other healthcare professionals; the continued increase of the Company's client base and revenue as a result of the introduction of cannabis oils; the Company's and EHTC's continued research and development of cannabis strains and products; clinical trials to be undertaken by EHTC; the acquisition by EHTC of pre-approval applications from other ACMPR applicants; the timing, cost and implementation of the development of new production facilities and the potential resulting increase to the Company's production capacity of dried product and oils; the use and funding of EHTC research and development project related to strains of medical cannabis; the implementation of the Cannabis Act (as defined herein) by the federal government of Canada and its potential impact; the Company's anticipated compliance with regulatory requirements for non-medical cannabis sales; and the effect that each risk factor will have on the Company.